tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ```

 <!-- Kasvatusnapin generoima rivi on seuraava -->
-The row generated for the increase button is the following
+The row generated for the increase button is the following:

 ```js
 <button onClick={setToValue(value + 1)}>kasvata</button>
 ```

 <!-- Tapahtumankäsittelijän muodostaa funktiokutsu _setToValue(value + 1)_, joka saa parametrikseen tilan tallettavan muuttujan _value_ nykyisen arvon kasvatettuna yhdellä.
 Jos _value_ olisi 10, tulisi tapahtumankäsittelijäksi funktio -->
 The event handler is created by the function call _setToValue(value + 1)_ which receives as its parameter the current value of the state variable _value_ increased by one.
-If the value of _value_ was 10, then the created event handler would be the function
+If the value of _value_ was 10, then the created event handler would be the function:

 ```js
 () => {